Dapto Smelting Works: Refinery

 The Parkes process was a method of recovering silver contained in lead bullion using zinc metal.
 The refinery contained reverberatory furnaces, large steel vessels known as 'kettles', and cupelling furnaces.

 The crude lead-silver bullion produced by the water jacket furnaces was 'softened' in a reverberatory furnace to remove other content such as antimony, tin and copper.
 The molten metal was run into large steel vessels known as 'kettles'—holding around 20 tons of molten metal—which were heated by coal fires.

 Zinc metal was added to the molten lead-silver metal in the 'kettle'.
 Silver in the molten metal became associated with the zinc, As the lead was cooled—but not to the point of crystalisation—the zinc-silver rose to the surface as a scum of zinc-silver-lead, which could be removed and collected for recovery the valuable silver content.

-The lead, now devoid of silver, was then siphoned into another 'kettle' where is was blown with dry steam to oxidise any remaining zinc content.
+The lead, now devoid of silver, was then siphoned into another 'kettle' where it was blown with dry steam to oxidise any remaining zinc content.
 The resulting surface scum of zinc oxide and lead oxide was skimmed off.
 The lead metal was then cast into 'soft lead' bullion as a finished product.

 The zinc-silver-lead scum was heated gently, in either a reverberatory furnace or another 'kettle', to drive off much of the lead.
 The resulting dry alloy of zinc-lead-silver was then retorted, using a Faber de Faur distilling furnace, to drive off the zinc metal as a vapour, which was captured either as molten metal, in condensers, or as zinc dust.
 The remaining silver-rich silver-lead alloy was then refined, in an English cupelling furnace.
 An air blast was applied to oxidise the remaining impurities, resulting in nearly pure silver metal.
 The refined molten silver was then either granulated, by being poured into water for subsequent remelting, or cast directly into bullion.

 Acid plant in 1899.
 The higher of the two towers is the Gay Lussac tower and the shorter is the Glover Tower.
 The four peaked rooves are the lead chambers.